sourcegraph/about/handbook/engineering/web/extensibility/index.md

 Sourcegraph powers your first stop for any information about your code, for any tool or website you use.

 1. Build a healthy ecosystem of Sourcegraph extensions, built by developers everywhere, who want to bring the power of existing developer tools they love into our platform.
-1. We'll augment existing developer workflows by building new ways to use Sourcegraph on other websites and IDEs.
+1. Build new paths to get value from Sourcegraph on other websites and IDEs.

 ## Responsibilities